jusukarneh/work-day-schedule/README.md

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide:

-- What was your motivation?
+- What was your motivation? create a schedule that changes the date and the color when it passes a certain hour
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
+- Why did you build this project? i build it to create a daily work-day schedule that is up to date
-- What problem does it solve?
+- What problem does it solve? i solve the date/time and month and how the colors changes when the hours change
-- What did you learn?
+- What did you learn? what i learn is to be consist and repeat it but this one was fun

 ## Table of Contents (Optional)